How to establish a link

 1. Select a committee of interested individuals or a sponsoring group to screen applicants and set a time and place for a meeting.
 You may also work with engineering seniors and the dean of the engineering college.

 2. Obtain materials from the National Headquarters, including the Application for Charter, or from the website.
+Complete the application and turn into the National Headquarters for Chair approval.

 3. Invite and approve applications from candidates for the Order.
 For each candidate: